 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and criminal exploitation including involvement in County Lines.
+A child going missing from education, particularly on repeat occasions and/or for prolonged periods is a potential indicator of abuse and neglect, including sexual abuse and criminal exploitation including involvement in County Lines.
 The DSL will monitor absence and take appropriate action including notifying the local authority and following local procedures, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
+Further guidance available DFE working to improve school attendance www.cornwall.gov.uk/education-and-learning/schools-and-colleges/education-welfare/elective-home-education/

-6.13.1 EHE- Elective Home Education
+EHE- Elective Home Education

 We will always advise the Local Authority at the earliest opportunity when children are withdrawn from the school to be electively home educated, completing the required Elective Home Education Form (as in link below) and returning it with a copy of a letter from the parents/carers confirming that they are withdrawing the child from the school to home educate.
-Further guidance is available via:
+Further quidance is available via: